My Little Pony: Friendship Is Magic: Critical reception

-Friendship Is Magic has been praised for its animation style, stories, characterization, and exploration of feminism.
+Friendship Is Magic received acclaim for its animation style, stories, characterization, and exploration of feminism.
 Rotten Tomatoes reports that 100 percent of 10 critics gave the show's first season a positive review, with an average score of 8/10.
 According to the website's critical consensus, "Smart and sweet, My Little Pony: Friendship is Magics [sic] proves that children's entertainment can be fun for adults, too."

 Critics responded positively to the series' characters, messages, and morals.
 A review by Emily Ashby on Common Sense Media, an organization focusing on the parenting aspect of children's media, emphasized the show's themes of loyalty, friendliness, friendship, tolerance, and respect.
 Den of Geek's Anna Dobbie appreciated the ponies' different personalities (which she believed worked well to achieve stability) and the series' focus on self-discovery and acceptance; According to Screen Rant writer Carly Olsen, the show develops both its major and minor characters well.
 Jamie Spain similarly applauded the show's elements of growth, learning, and social skills on BuzzFeed, which she considered uncommon in children's television.
 The characters, messages, and morals have been called "super cool", relatable, "absolutely genuine", inspiring, positive, and enjoyable.
 Kathleen Richter of Ms., however, disagreed with the praise; she wrote that Friendship Is Magic promoted sexism, racism, and heteronormativity, saying that Rainbow Dash's character encouraged the stereotype that "all feminists are angry, tomboyish lesbians" and criticizing other aspects.
 Faust responded to these claims, stating that although Rainbow Dash is a tomboy, her sexual orientation is never identified; Richter's assumption that all tomboys are lesbians is "extremely unfair to both straight and lesbian tomboys".